StevenTammen/StevenTammen.github.io/pages/reading-list.md

 Book Main Idea: Self-justification and rationalization are more powerful than most people can imagine, and occur with frightening regularity.

 Book Practical Applicability: Like biases and irrationality above, learning about self-justification and rationalization is unquestionably the first step to overcoming them.
 This book also serves as a chilling reminder that people don't suddenly wake up and find themselves evil, but slip into moral decay through a long string of almost imperceptible self-justifications and rationalizations.
-In otherwords, it reminds one of the banality of evil.
+In other words, it reminds one of the banality of evil.